aramidekarimmohammed/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes the dir my_first_directory in the /tmp dir 10-back changes the working dir to the previous one 11-lists lists scripts that are hidden even the ones beginning with .
+12-file_type a script that prints the type of the file named iamafile